JunMing27/CVE/CVE - classroombookings Cross Site Scripting (XSS) at custom field.md

 ## Demonstration

-Step 1: Place the XSS payload at the name field
+Step 1: Place the XSS payload at the name field as an Administrator
 ![image](https://github.com/user-attachments/assets/71a6b61b-e654-48f6-b35e-606620217c6e)

 Step 2: Trigger the XSS by clicking any room at https://site/rooms